Feel free to click on one of the links in this section to jump to the material you are looking for:

 BOOTING FROM DU1 RT-11SJ V05.03 .DIR DU2: ↵ ?DIR-F-Invalid directory .INITIALIZE/BADBLOCKS DU2: ↵ DU2:/Initialize; Are you sure?
 Y ↵ ?DUP-I-No bad blocks detected DU2: .DIR DU2: ↵ 0 Files, 0 Blocks 2362 Free blocks .

 OK, we are done.
 You now have a useable RX33 disk that was FORMAT’d in XXDP and INITIALIZE’d in RT-11.

 Method 3: Using RT-11’s format command to format RX33 disks on a real PDP-11

 If you have a relatively late version of RT-11, you can format RX33 floppy disks on an RQDX3 directly under RT-11, without the need for XXDP.
-RT-11 v5.06 supports this, RT-11 v5.03 does not.
-I have not yet figured out which version of RT-11 first incorporated this functionality.
+The first version of RT-11 that can format RX33 floppy disks is v5.04A (according to the Release Note V5NOTE.TXT that comes with the RT-11 v5.04D RX01 distribution).